aleksandrinaskv/starter-hugo-academic/content/authors/admin/_index.md

 email: ""
 ---
 I am an Assistant Professor at the Health, Medical and Neuropsychology unit of Leiden University, the Netherlands.
 I do experimental research on the impact of psychological factors such as expectations, stress, and memory on health and treatment efficacy.
-With a focus on placebo and nocebo effects, I investigates their role in food metabolism, hunger regulation, and pain perception.
+With a focus on placebo and nocebo effects, I investigate their role in food metabolism, hunger regulation, and pain perception.
 Additionally, my research extends to examining how communication with healthcare professionals influences patients' health.
 Finally, I engage in policy research, specifically collaborating with the Netherlands Organisation for Applied Scientific Research (TNO) on pandemic preparedness of the Netherlands.
 Moreover, I possess a strong interest in health equity and actively contribute as a part-time grant writer for Health & Help, a non-profit organization dedicated to providing essential medical care to underserved communities in Central America.
 I am passionate about using my skills and knowledge to advance science and make a positive impact in the world.

 {style="text-align: justify;"}